Companies find a new purpose; workplace rules have changed

 Conagra is reporting “significantly elevated demand” as people stuff their pantries for the long haul.

-The maker of Birds Eye, Healthy Choice, Slim Jim, Reddi-wip, Vlasic pickles and Chef Boyardee, said in the current quarter, shipments have increased approximately 50%.
+The maker of Birds Eye, Healthy Choice, Slim Jim, Vlasic pickles and Chef Boyardee, said shipments have increased approximately 50% in the current quarter.

 The company also supplies the food service industry, which is under duress.